 The end use of the tiled location needs some consideration as this may result in some areas being exposed to wetting more frequently than others, which consequently will result in the damper sections appearing slightly darker than the drier areas.
 Regular and localised wetting of one area at a more frequent rate than the surrounding tiled area will result in a shade variation due to the moisture level retained within the cured tile joint.

 Porous tiles, substrates or joints adjoining the cut edge of a tile will be exposed to greater risk of moisture absorption from the wet paste than less porous surfaces or true tile edges.
 This can produce localised variations in moisture content and when fully cured will manifest in a shade variation from joint to joint.

-To maintain an ideal consistent appearance in all grout joints it is essential to ensure consistency is applied at all stages of the application process, including the type of tooling used to finish off joints, the amount of moisture introduced when cleaning the tiled surface and the finish time which elapses between initially compacting the joints and then returning to tool the joints to a smooth clean edged fini Failure to finish.
-Adhere to any one of the above precautions is likely to result in hade variation in the final colour of the hardened grout, which may only then resolved with the application of a mildly acidic surface cleaning agent
+To maintain an ideal consistent appearance in all grout joints, it is essential to ensure consistency is applied at all stages of the application process, including the type of tooling used to finish off joints, the amount of moisture introduced & allowed to remain when cleaning the tiled surface and the finish time which elapses between initially compacting the joints and then returning to tool the joints to a smooth clean edged finish.
+Where any one of the above precautions is not followed then it is possible to encourage shade variation in the final colour of the hardened grout, which may only then resolved with the application of a mildly acidic surface cleaning agent.

 It should be noted that in most cases, the lightening of dark joints is due to efflorescence blooms of naturally occurring lime which is released by drying cycles from within the Portland cement base.
 This is often a transient feature as the natural cycles of wet & dry periods following cleaning or exposure to weather (if external) will result in the surface stabilising to a consistent shade as the lime is washed away.

 A document is also available here for printed reference.